Serving Diverse and Underserved Communities

 - May have past experience with racial injustice in the criminal system

-- May be perceived as disloyal to the black community
+- May be perceived as disloyal to the community for reporting

-- May be perceived by others as “bad” if she reports the abuse and it becomes public
+- May be perceived negatively if reported abuse becomes public

 - If undocumented, may fear deportation and separation from children